matthew-brett/barts-setup/barts_setup.md

 ## Adjust projector

 * Make sure the projector is straight in front of the screen.
-* You will need small book, such as the Book of Common Prayer, to rest the front projector leg on.
+* You will need a small book, such as the Book of Common Prayer, to rest the front projector leg on.
 * Adjust the front projector leg and the right rear projector leg to get the image straight on the screen.
 Adjust zoom to taste, and focus.